We use cookies to improve your experience and help us understand how you use our site. Please refer to our cookie policy.

 You can change your cookie settings cookies page at any time.

-Typically shutter speed will be 1/8 to 1/30 sec with aperture at f/8.0.
-ISO will be on Auto with an upper limit of 1600 and (I adjust shutter or aperture lower it).
-If there are birds about I increase the shutter speed to catch them.
+I use a tripod with a slow shutter (1/8 to 1/30 sec) and medium aperture (around f/8.0) to preserve some foreground and background detail.
+ISO on Auto with an upper limit of 1600.
+If there are birds about I bump the shutter speed up to catch them.

 If you like any of the images in this gallery, send a message here.
 Limited edition fine art prints are available in sizes from A5 to A0.